ACCP Membership Categories

 Student Members are those who are:

-- Pursuing a predoctoral or postdoctoral degree (MD, PhD, PharmD, DDS, DO) and who have an interest in clinical pharmacology and therapeutics.
+- This class of membership is designed for persons pursuing a bachelors, predoctoral or doctoral degree or post-doctoral training in the sciences and who have an interest in clinical pharmacology and therapeutics;

 - Candidates for this class of membership will provide to ACCP documentation of their status as a Student or Trainee, as part of the application process for this class of membership.

 Please note: Student Members shall have no voting privileges and eligibility for this category of membership shall end the year that the intended degree is obtained.

 Annual Dues for a Student Member are $50, which includes online subscriptions to The Journal of Clinical Pharmacology and Clinical Pharmacology in Drug Development.

 Please Note: For New Student Members joining between May 1 – July 31, dues are $25.00 for half-year (May – December) for the year you join only.
 Future years will be at the regular rate of $50 per calendar year.

 Complete/Update a Profile, including the information on the Demographics tab, and upload your CV and some form of Student Verification.

 A Fellow is the highest category of membership granted by ACCP and, as such, is awarded to those with exemplary credentials and dedication to the betterment of the discipline.
 Persons interested in becoming a Fellow should join as a Member and notify KLevy@ACCP1.org about their interest in becoming a Fellow.
 Requirements for Fellowship are as follows: